4za4s/9MM/9MM/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+## Running code
+This is a standard java project.
+Open in Visual Studio Code and press the run button.
+App.java should then be selected as the main class.

+First the game will enter piece placement mode.
+Then it will allow the user to move pieces around.
+The game is turn based.

 ## Folder Structure

 The workspace contains two folders by default, where: